Member Benefit Description

 - Help develop fellow member’s business through referrals

-- Group meetings should occur on a monthly basis
+- Group meetings should occur on a monthly basis for 2 hours per meeting per month

 - Each group needs to assign a team leader